marcglasberg/i18n_extension/README.md

 ## Setup

-Wrap your widget tree with the `I18n` widget, like this:
+Wrap your widget tree with the `I18n` widget.
+This will translate your strings to the **current system locale**:

 ```dart
 @override